How to Deal with Imposter Syndrome at Work

 Assess the quality of each piece of evidence.
 Would a good lawyer, defending you, think of it as good evidence?

 "IF coworker X from another division got a promotion, THEN are you not good enough?"

 Feelings: helpless, anxious (“I’m not good enough”)

-#5 Check for double standard
+#5 Check for double standards

 #6 Use positive self-statements

-When to See A Psychiatrist
+When to See a Psychiatrist

 If constantly feeling like an imposter causes distress that interferes with your work, relationships or daily responsibilities, more help is needed.